 Creative Minds - HONORS

-An introduction to the study of creativity in human life; its sources, development, social purpose, and role in culture change.
+This course is an introduction to the study of creativity in human life; its sources, development, social purpose, and role in culture change.
 Students analyze creativity as a central source of meaning and purpose in their lives as well as a development of their unique combination of human intelligences.
 Lives of creative people from all over the world are examined and contextualized.
-This course builds commitment to civic and moral responsibility for diverse, equitable, healthy and sustainable communities.
+The course builds commitment to civic and moral responsibility for diverse, equitable, healthy and sustainable communities.
 Students engage themselves as members of larger social fabrics and develop the abilities and motivation to take informed action for change.
-As participants in an honors course, students will be expected to complete additional assignments of greater depth and breadth, or order to gain increased insight into the study of creativity.
+Because this is an honors course, students will be expected to complete additional assignments of greater depth and breadth, or order to gain increased insight into the study of creativity.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.